steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 - Description - A description of the effect of the option; what it does; how it works.
 - Values - Describes the valid values of the Type.
 For an enumeration, lists the values and explains what each one means.
 - Default - Some options have a default value, which is the value that the option assumes when it is omitted from the command line.
 When there is no default, omission of the option from the command line leads to a `null`/missing value.
 The Mdfmt program reacts to this either by providing an error message if the omission is unacceptable, or by implementing a default behavior if the omission is acceptable.
+- Configuration file key - When using the advanced configuration file feature (see the section, [Using Mdfmt Configuration File](#7-using-mdfmt-configuration-file)), provides the key to use to identify this formatting option.
+This is only specified for formatting options that can be configured in the configuration file.

 In addition, some details about the path are covered in the last subsection of this section.